ComPWA/ComPWA-legacy/README.md

 the model does not only save a lot of time, it also ensures that two experiments are comparing the same thing.
 The same argument holds for optimization-routines and estimation-functions.
-It might even allow combined fitting of different experiments instead of taking the average of the results\!
+It might even allow combined fitting of different experiments instead of taking the average of the results!

 The natural modularization, following the considerations above, would be to separate into experiment specific information, physics (models, formalisms),